ab2k/pg-db-updater/README.md

 # PG DB Updater
-Lightweight database updater and modification tracker for PostgreSQL family databases.
+Lightweight database updater and update modification tracker for PostgreSQL family databases.

 ## Overview
 * `PG DB Updater` will keep track of every database update you apply with it.